GRAINS-U.S. wheat falls to pre-Ukraine war levels; corn, soy also drop

 Benchmark Chicago wheat futures Wv1 have fallen nearly 40% from a peak in March as some grain shipments have begun to flow from Ukraine and as accelerating winter wheat harvests across the northern hemisphere bolster supplies.

-After initially rising following Thursday's U.S. Department of Agriculture acreage report, the market was waiting to see if the drop to soybean planting would be amended.
+After initially rising following Thursday's U.S. Agriculture Department acreage report, traders are waiting to see if soybean planting drop would be amended.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.